-The Museum's main building is located in the heart of the Penn Quarter, one of Washington, D.C.'s vibrant downtown neighborhoods, and a few blocks from the National Mall.
+The museum's main building is located in the heart of the Penn Quarter, one of Washington, D.C.'s vibrant downtown neighborhoods, and a few blocks from the National Mall.
 The main entrance is at 8th and F Streets, N.W.
-The Renwick Gallery is located on Pennsylvania Avenue at 17th Street N.W., steps from the White House in the heart of historic federal Washington, currently is closed for renovation.
+The Renwick Gallery, located on Pennsylvania Avenue at 17th Street N.W. steps from the White House in the heart of historic federal Washington, currently is closed for renovation.

-The Museum's main building is conveniently located above the Gallery Place-Chinatown Metrorail station (Red, Yellow and Green lines).
-The Renwick Gallery is near the Farragut North (Red line) and Farragut West (Blue and Orange lines) Metrorail stations.
+The museum's main building is conveniently located above the Gallery Place-Chinatown Metrorail station (Red, Yellow and Green lines).
+The Renwick Gallery, currently closed for renovation, is near the Farragut North (Red line) and Farragut West (Blue and Orange lines) Metrorail stations.
 Metro hours, fare information, and maps are available at www.wmata.com.
-The DC Circulator also serves the Museum's neighborhoods.
+The DC Circulator also serves the museum's neighborhoods.
 Hours, fare information and maps are available at www.dccirculator.com.

-There are several paid parking lots and garages near the Museum and the Renwick Gallery, and there is limited on-street parking at meters.
+There are several paid parking lots and garages near the museum, and there is limited on-street parking at meters.

-Yes, a self-check coat room located in the F Street Lobby at the main building, and a coat rack is available in the lobby near the Information Desk at the Renwick Gallery.
-Free lockers are available at the Museum's main building only for smaller items.
-Lockers are not available at the Renwick Gallery.
+Yes, a self-check coat room located near the F Street Lobby at the museum’s main building, and free lockers are available for smaller items only (no suitcases).

 In some galleries, but not all.
 Handheld photography and video for personal use are permitted in the permanent collection galleries, and in the Luce Foundation Center, but not in special exhibitions or in the Lunder Conservation Center.
 Please check wall signage to confirm.
 No tripods are allowed.
 Commercial use must be pre-arranged with the museum's Public Affairs Office.

 The Courtyard Café is open daily from 11:30 a.m. to 6:30 p.m.
 Occasionally, the café will close early due to a special event.